Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/html-on-phone-or-computer/_index.md

 title: How to get setup to author web code on your own device
 ---

 Before we start coding, you'll need to know where to type your code.
 There are a few different options, please choose the one that works best for you.
+Please note that in this section, you’re going to be making a simple HTML file.
+If you are not super sure what a file is then please read [this](https://www.howtogeek.com/757092/what-are-computer-files-and-folders/) before you continue.
+If you are still not sure, then please ask on the Discord channel.

 ## Option 1: Just use a text editor on your computer